arienkock/arienkock.github.io/posts/2017-03-02-Frontend-Wars-Ember-vs-Mithril.md

 })
 ```

 Mithril defines a different lifecycle for components, but the concept is similar.
 It may be an implementation detail, but components in Mithril are an extension to its virtual DOM representation.
 In order to understand components in Mithril, you have to become familiar with at least part of its `vnode` structure, lifecycle and rendering capabilities.
-Mithril has a much more bare-bones feel to components developers have more choices they are allowed/forced to make (depending on your perspective).
+Mithril has a much more bare-bones feel to components.
+Developers have more choices they are allowed/forced to make (depending on your perspective).

 ```javascript
 var Component = {